Tony Horwitz: Personal life

 Horwitz married the Australian writer Geraldine Brooks in France in 1984.
 They had two children.
+His son Nathaniel Horwitz co-founded Hunterbrook and Mayday Health.

+Death

-On May 27, 2019, Horwitz collapsed while walking in Washington, D.C.
-He was taken to George Washington University Hospital, where he was declared dead; the cause was cardiac arrest.
+On May 27, 2019, Horwitz collapsed while walking in Chevy Chase, Maryland.
+He was taken to George Washington University Hospital –the same hospital where he was born – and pronounced dead; the cause was cardiac arrest due to myocarditis.
 He was in the midst of a book tour for Spying on the South.